The goal of this module is to support the integration of reinforcement

 perform very different tasks.

-Create interface for sharing model updates or policies between agents. (already implemented to a large extent)
+Create interface for sharing model updates or policies between agents.

 How is performance affected when learning distributedly?